NajlaAbassi/iSEEfierWorkshopSCBS2024/README.md

 # Streamlining Omics Data Visualization with `iSEE` and `iSEEfier` - Workshop

-This workshop was adapted from the collection of material developed by the `iSEE` core development team (Kevin Rue-Albrecht, Federico Marini, Charlotte Soneson, Aaron Lun)
+Some materials in this workshop were adapted from resources created by the `iSEE` core development team (Kevin Rue-Albrecht, Federico Marini, Charlotte Soneson, Aaron Lun)

-Author: Najla Abassi, Institute of Medical Biostatistics, Epidemiology and Informatics (IMBEI), University Medical Center, Mainz, Germany

 ## Overview

-### Get Started...

-You can follow along this workshop by installing this workshop package using the following command:
+### How to install

 ``` r
 library("remotes")